FREQUENTLY ASKED

 Answer:

-an attorney’s approved credits for any CLE reporting year can be earned
+approved credits for any CLE reporting year can be earned through in-house

-during the reporting year, only seven and one-half hours (7.5 hrs.) of this
+total of 14 MCLE credit hours during the reporting year, only seven hours (7.0

-credit may be earned through in-house courses.
-Please check the Commission's Regulations for a complete list of requirements for
+hrs.) of this credit may be earned through in-house courses.
+Please check the Commission's Regulations for a complete list of

 Answer:

-teaching credit on the prescribed form.
-You will get three (3) times the amount
+must apply for teaching credit on the prescribed form.
+You will get three (3) times the amount of

 Answer: